Grid homology for singular links in lens space and a resolution cube: An oriented version

 In this subsection, we are aiming to extend results in \text{Section \ref{Resolution cube}} to an oriented version.
 Note that the resolution cube constructed in \cite{MR2574747} and \cite{MR3229041} are both over $\FF=\ZZ/2\ZZ$, but some indication of signed convention appeared in an arxiv version of \cite{MR2574747}.
 Recently, oriented resolution cubes for knots in $S^3$ appeared in \cite{Beliakova2022APO} and \cite{MR4777638}.
 We now try their methods in our situation.

 As in \text{Subsection \ref{Resolution cube and spectral sequence}}, we fix a special grid diagram $g$ for some link $L$ in $L(p,q)$ with standard picture as in \text{Figure \ref{fig:standard picture at each crossing}} at each crossing.
-We assume the size of $g$ is $n+k$ as usual, where n is the number of XX base points while k is the number of X base points.
-All the notations below will be same as in \text{Section \ref{Resolution cube}}.
+We assume the size of $g$ is $n+k$ as usual, where $n$ is the number of $XX$ base points while $k$ is the number of $X$ base points.
+All the notations below will be the same as in \text{Section \ref{Resolution cube}}.
 By assumption on $g$, we have for each $c\in C(g)$, diagrams of $g_{c,s}$ and $g_{c,r}$ obtained from local modification.
-For a given complete resolution I, do as in \text{Figure \ref{fig:resolution of crossings}} at each crossing, we obtain a compatible diagram $g_I$.
+For a given complete resolution $I$, by applying the procedure shown in \text{Figure \ref{fig:resolution of crossings}} to each crossing, we obtain a compatible diagram $g_I$.

-As we did when proving the invariance of oriented theory, once we choose a sign assignment for $g$, it gives rise to ones on the diagrams $g_{c,s}$ and $g_{c,r}$ for any $c\in C(g)$ as well as one on $g_I$ for any complete resolution of $g$.
+As we did when proving the invariance of the oriented theory, once we choose a sign assignment for $g$, it gives rise to ones on the diagrams $g_{c,s}$ and $g_{c,r}$ for any $c\in C(g)$, as well as one on $g_I$ for any complete resolution of $g$.
 Since in a standard picture we only modify the picture locally at each crossing, it suffices to show the existence of induced sign assignment on $g_{c,s}$ and $g_{c,r}$ for an arbitrary $c\in C(g)$.
-Recall that $g_{c,r}$ is obtained from $g$ by changing the position of a pair of X base points, in particular, they share the same grid.
-Using the fact that a sign assignment has nothing to do with the set of O,X base point, one on $g$ naturally gives rise to one on $g_{c,r}$.
-On the other hand, $g_{c,s}$ has grid states and rectangles in canonical one-to-one correspondence with a subcomplex of $CFK^-(g)$ (or $CFK^-(g_{c,r})$, depending on the sign of c) (See the proof of \text{Lemma \ref{g_s isom to Z}}).
+Recall that $g_{c,r}$ is obtained from $g$ by changing the position of a pair of $X$ base points; in particular, they share the same grid.
+Using the fact that a sign assignment has nothing to do with the set of $O$, $X$ base points, one on $g$ naturally gives rise to one on $g_{c,r}$.
+On the other hand, $g_{c,s}$ has grid states and rectangles in canonical one-to-one correspondence with a subcomplex of $CFK^-(g)$ (or $CFK^-(g_{c,r})$, depending on the sign of $c$) (See the proof of \text{Lemma \ref{g_s isom to Z}}).
 So there is a unique sign assignment on $g_{c,s}$ compatible with the given one on $g$.

-As in previous section, we fix an integral lift of Maslov grading in each $\mathrm{Spin^c}$ structure on the diagram $g$.
-This gives rise to a lift of $M$ for generators on all $g_{c,r}$, $g_{c,s}$, as well as $g_I$'s.
+As in the previous section, we fix an integral lift of Maslov grading in each $\mathrm{Spin^c}$ structure on the diagram $g$.
+This gives rise to a lift of $M$ for generators on all $g_{c,r}$, $g_{c,s}$, as well as $g_I$s.